christophergandrud/cv/cv_web/Gandrud_cv_web.md

 inflation forecasts](http://dx.doi.org/10.1017/psrm.2014.34).
 With Cassandra Grafstrom.
 Forthcoming in *Political Science Research and Methods*.

+- Letting German Banks Fail: Federalism and decisions to save troubled banks.
+With Sahil Deo, Christian Franz, and Mark Hallerberg.
+Forthcoming at *Politische Vierteljahresschrift* (PVS).

 - `simPH`: An R Package for Illustrating Estimates from Cox Proportional Hazard Models Including for Interactive and Nonlinear Effects.
 Forthcoming in the *Journal of Statistical Software*.